-31 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed?
+35 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed?

 Research has not uncovered any recent decisions challenging an agreement restraining a buyer's ability to purchase the supplier's products from alternative sources.
-Such a challenge would likely be analysed under the rule of reason.
+Such a challenge is likely to be analysed under the rule of reason.

-32 How is restricting the buyer's ability to sell non-competing products that the supplier deems 'inappropriate' assessed?
+36 How is restricting the buyer's ability to sell non-competing products that the supplier deems 'inappropriate' assessed?